ubiquity/ubiquibot/README.md

 ## Configuration

-`chain-id` is ID of the EVM-compatible network that will be used for payouts.
+`evm-network-id` is ID of the EVM-compatible network that will be used for payouts.

-`base-multiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = base-multiplier * time-label-weight * priority-label-weight / 10`
+`price-multiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = price-multiplier * time-label-weight * priority-label-weight / 10`

 `time-labels` are labels for marking the time limit of the bounty: